 |Additional Requirements and/or Comments: |

-STUDENTS WHO HAVE TAKEN ANY LEVEL ITALIAN COURSE WILL BE GIVEN PREFERENCE.
+STUDENTS WHO HAVE TAKEN ANY LEVEL ITALIAN COURSE WILL BE GIVEN PREFERENCE FOR ENROLLMENT.

-Please note that the Monday night 6:00-9:00 class time will be used for screenings.
+Film screenings are scheduled for three-hours, 7-10 pm.
 Only two or three films will last the duration of three hours, but students should keep the full three hours cleared in their schedule.
 There will be no other screening opportunity.